Learn the History Behind Nice’s Promenade des Anglais

-The celebrated 7 kilometre coastal boulevard between the sea and palm trees offers superb views of the Bay of Nice and gives the city its unique identity.
-The openness and long span of uninterrupted path gives a sense of freedom and space that is found nowhere else.
+The celebrated 7-kilometre coastal boulevard between the sea and palm trees offers superb views of the Bay of Nice and gives the city its unique identity.
+The openness and long span of the uninterrupted path gives a sense of freedom and space that is found nowhere else.
 Sadly become the scene of dreadful events in recent times, it remains an important historical symbol and a popular destination for the Niçois and visitors alike.

 Historical Bay of Angels

 The history of the Promenade des Anglais dates back to the 19th century.
 At that time, many European aristocrats had chosen Nice as their privileged sun spot of choice during the winter period.
 The arrival of the upper class, especially from England, greatly contributed to the economic development and to the improvement of the infrastructure and reputation of the city.

 Following an economic downturn due to poor harvest in 1821, Reverend Lewis Way decided to raise funds with his compatriots to finance the construction of the famous stretch of the seafront and to provide work for many jobless Niçois.

 In 1824 the work was completed.
 Honoring the English initiative, the city of Nice named the new walkway “Camin des Inglés”.
 This appellation was retained until the annexation to France in 1860 when it changed to the current name”La Promenade des Anglais”.